16 Mother's Day movies to watch with your mom

 Voice cast: Kelly Macdonald, Emma Thompson, Billy Connolly, Julie Walters

-Synopsis: Merida (Macdonald), is a young princess in mediaeval Scotland, is an expert archer and extremely courageous.
+Synopsis: Merida (voiced by Macdonald), a young princess in mediaeval Scotland, is an expert archer and extremely courageous.
 She attempts to change her fate following an argument with her mother Queen Elinor (Thompson) over her betrothal.
 It goes horribly wrong, resulting in a curse that turns the queen into a bear.
 Merida must now find a way to free her mother from the curse.

 More about the film: Brave won the Academy Award, BAFTA and Golden Globe among other accolades for best animated film in 2013.